EC Szczecin 2019

 Szczecin – the capital of European gymnastics

 One of the biggest and most important sports events is approaching.
-In the spring of 2019 hundreds of gymnasts will come to Szczecin to compete in the 8th European Artistic Gymnastics Championships.
+This spring hundreds of gymnasts will come to Szczecin to compete in the 8th European Artistic Gymnastics Championships.

 We would like to encourage the citizens of Szczecin, as well as regional and international visitors to partake in the competition and to show their support to their favourite contestants!
 The Netto Arena sports and entertainment centre, where the championships will take place, will provide excellent conditions for the show.
 Let us then fill it to the last seat and celebrate this important sporting event, cheerfully, with our friends and family.
 After all, sport is not only about exertion, sweat and rivalry, nor is it only about the successes and failures.
 Sport is primarily about spending time together and sharing unforgettable moments and intense emotions with others!

 Artistic gymnastics has its roots in antiquity.

 References to it can be found in works, among others, by Aristotle, Plato, and Homer.
 Nowadays, the idea of this sport is the performance by the contestants of short sets of exercises on different equipment.
 Among these are: the balance beam, the horizontal bar, parallel bars, and still rings.

 During the championship, the contestants perform sets of exercises in individual events.
 Women compete on the vault, the asymmetric bars, the balance beam and free exercises, while men in free exercises, pommel horse, still rings, vault, bars and horizontal bar.
 The contestants are individually classified in individual events; in gymnastics combined events (by summing up all points from every event) and in team ranking (by summing up individual scores).

 The sport is administered by the International Gymnastics Federation,